Starting an online store sounds like it should be easy, but users quickly get stuck on which eCommerce platform is the best choice for them.

-Knowing the answers to those questions before you start comparing different eCommerce platforms will help make your journey more productive, help you avoid wasting time investigating the wrong platforms, talking to the wrong providers and worse still, ending up with an eCommerce platform that doesn’t support your needs.
+Knowing the answers before you start comparing different eCommerce platforms will help make your journey more productive.
+You won’t waste time and end up with an eCommerce platform that doesn’t support your needs.

-We checked out a few of the primary eCommerce platform candidates to compare the offerings and find out what eCommerce platform is the best choice for each business situation.
+We’ve checked out a few of the primary candidates to compare the offerings and find out which eCommerce platform is the best choice for different situations.

 Starting with what many may argue is the market leader, Magento has been around for many years and has a huge developer community.
 In terms of customisation and scalable performance, Magento is among the best your search for an eCommerce platform is likely to reveal.

-We adopted Magento when it first came out 8 years ago as it seemed to have thought more about the scalability of eCommerce and the future growth of businesses more than any other platform.
-It’s also programmed in the most common programming language PHP.
+We adopted Magento when it first came out as it seemed to have thought more about the scalability of eCommerce and the future growth of businesses than any other platform.
+It’s also programmed in the most common programming language, PHP.

-Magento has the largest community of developers who add value to the platform daily with additional services, functionality and tutorials.
-If you want to extend your store’s standard functionality then chances are it’s already been built, so with the installation of a plugin or extension this functionality is yours at a fraction of the cost of custom development and deployed to your live site in a matter of days.
+It has the largest community of developers who add value to the platform daily with additional services, functionality and tutorials.
+If you want to extend your store’s standard functionality then chances are it’s already been built.
+With the installation of a plugin or extension, it can be yours at a fraction of the cost of custom development and deployed to your live site in a matter of days.

 There are no limits to product or transaction numbers and you are not restricted to the features and framework of some of the pay-monthly platforms.
-It’s fully scalable as your business grows and always updates with the latest software and security so in the future you’ll still have the latest software version with the latest features and not need to re-platform.
+It’s fully scalable as your business grows and always updates with the latest software and security.

 I think it’s worth remembering you’re not just buying a product, you’re also buying a service.
-At Media Lounge, we tend to get two types of enquiry, those who focus solely on cost and others who focus on agency value and experience…. guess who we see getting the best results.
-It is important to remember, Magento CE is FREE so as you can imagine the level of quality and service ranges massively from agency to agency.
+At Media Lounge, we tend to get two types of enquiry: those who focus solely on cost and others who focus on agency value and experience.
+Guess who we see getting the best results.
+It’s important to remember that Magento CE is free, so as you can imagine the level of quality and service ranges massively from agency to agency.

 Magento is a serious retailers’ platform and there are more suitable platforms for smaller businesses and budgets.
 With Magento being so configurable to the retailers’ requirements, it’s almost impossible to generalise with a cost.
 Perhaps it’s better looking at it from the retailer’s perspective; is your turnover currently, or does it aim to be in the near future, over £1 million per annum?
 If so, then you should be considering Magento.

-Shopify were kind enough to spare us a representative for this post:
+Shopify was kind enough to spare us a representative for this post.

 Shopify’s software is very simple to set up, which means that customers with little or no IT skill can set up a store in a short amount of time.
 For design, Shopify has a great selection of over 100 themes that are beautifully designed, responsive and can easily be customised to fit any brand.
-Shopify also has an app store with more than 1,200 apps to fit any merchant’s needs from email marketing, accounting to Social Media.
+Shopify also has an app store with more than 1,200 apps to fit any merchant’s needs from accounting to email marketing and social media.

-For support, Shopify offers 24/7 customer support through their Gurus, who can be reached via email/live chat and phone.
+There is also 24/7 customer support given by Shopify’s Gurus, who can be reached via email, live chat and phone.

-A Shopify plan starts at $9/month – more Shopify pricing options are here.
-High volume and high traffic merchants can go with Shopify Plus which is the company’s enterprise offering.
+A Shopify plan starts at $29/month – more Shopify pricing options are here.
+High-volume and high-traffic merchants can go with Shopify Plus which is the company’s enterprise offering.

 We believe that there is no reason why anyone would ever need to use an alternative platform.

-WooCommerce is a plugin/extension for popular CMS (Content Management System) WordPress and has a significant share of the market.
+WooCommerce is a plugin/extension for WordPress and has a significant share of the market.
 It too is supported by a burgeoning community of developers and designers, some good and some, well, sadly not so good.

-Dave wears three hats: Front-end, WordPress and WooCommerce!
-He’s been working with WooCommerce for just over three years and loves finding new ways to deliver great eCommerce experiences for clients and their customers alike.
+Dave wears three hats: front end, WordPress and WooCommerce.
+He’s been working with WooCommerce for years and loves finding new ways to deliver great eCommerce experiences for clients and their customers.

 The ease of set-up, my existing familiarity developing for the WordPress platform and the quality of free and commercial plugins available.